 Dynamic request routing is one of linkerd’s more powerful and flexible features.
 When linkerd receives a request, it must somehow determine where to route that request.
-It does this by assigning a logical name to the request and then applying dtab rewrites to it.
+It does this by assigning a service name to the request and then applying dtab rewrites to it.

 service) and the concrete destination (e.g., the staging version of the service running in the East Coast datacenter).
 By having applications only address requests with a service name, they can be completely agnostic to the

 By modifying the dtab, we can adjust the mapping from service name to concrete name.
 This lets you shift traffic from staging to prod, from one version of a service to another, or from one datacenter to another.
 These changes can be applied to a percentage of traffic, allowing you to shift traffic in an incremental and controlled way.
 This kind of traffic shifting enables things like blue-green deploys, canary, and cross-DC failover.

 Using namerd enables the ability to make these dtab changes at runtime, without needing to restart linkerd.